-Benefit for first month of eligibility to be prorated by the number of days in the month for which an application has been filed and there is eligibility.
+- 1982 (Public Law 97-248, enacted September 3).
+Benefit for first month of eligibility to be prorated by the number of days in the month for which an application has been filed and there is eligibility. - 1996 (Public Law 104-193, enacted August 22).
 Changes the effective date of an SSI application to the first day of the month following the date on which the application was filed or on which the individual first becomes eligible, whichever is later.
 This, in effect, eliminates prorated payments in initial claims.